digitalbazaar/rdf-canonize-native/README.md

   // ...
 };

-// canonize a data set with a particular algorithm canonize.canonize(dataset, {algorithm: 'URDNA2015'}, function(err, canonical) {
+// canonize a data set with a particular algorithm using callback canonize.canonize(dataset, {algorithm: 'URDNA2015'}, function(err, canonical) {
   // ...
 });
 ```

+// canonize a data set with a particular algorithm using async/await
+const canonical = canonize.canonize(dataset, {algorithm: 'URDNA2015'});

 Related Modules
 ---------------